-Pyeongchang 2018: What to watch on Feb.
-12 at the Winter Olympics
+Pyeongchang 2018: Kingsbury captures gold; Canada gears up for mixed doubles curling final

 Freestyle skiing (Men's moguls final)

-Mikaë l Kingsbury will get the chance to finally add the one piece of hardware missing from his trophy case — an Olympic gold medal.
-Since winning silver four years ago, the 25-year-old from Deux-Montagnes, Que., has dominated the moguls circuit.
+Mikaël Kingsbury is king of the moguls mountain after winning the gold medal in the men's competition.
+After capturing silver four years ago, the 25-year-old from Deux-Montagnes, Que., has dominated the moguls circuit.
 He has a record 48 World Cup titles on his resume.
-And the star skier says he has an ace up his sleeve if he needs it — a cork 1440 jump.
-If he lands it, he will become the first competitor to do so in Olympic competition.
+Fellow Canadian Marc-Antonie Gagnon just missed the podium, finishing in fourth place.
 Take a look at his perilous pursuit of Olympic gold here.

-(7 a.m.)
+Veteran luger Alex Gough kicked off her fourth — and possibly final — Olympic Games with her first two runs of the women's singles event.
+Gough sits in fourth place after the second run, with fellow Canadian Kimberley McRae in eighth.
+Gough just missed the podium in Sochi, finishing fourth in both the women's and team events.
+It appeared in December that Gough and her teammates may get upgraded to bronze in the relay after Russia was disqualified over doping allegations.
+But the decision was later overturned but the Court of Arbitration for Sport, reinstating the Russian result.

 Speed skating (Women's 1500m)